Apple iPhone 17 Pro vs Google Pixel 10 Pro: Main differences

 ---|---|

-We will be getting a customizable Action Button on the iPhone 17 Pro, as well as the novel Capture Button, which lets you control the camera and engage Visual Intelligence.
-No such buttons are expected on the Android champ, which will retain the standard volume/power button combo.
+We are still getting a customizable Action Button on the iPhone 17 Pro, as well as the novel Capture Button, which lets you control the camera and engage Visual Intelligence.
+No such buttons on the Android champ, which only retains the standard volume/power button combo.

 Display Differences